The Best Payment Gateways for eCommerce: What to Choose and Why

-For online shopping, checkout is the most important step of a customer journey yet, almost 70% of online shoppers abandon their cart.
-Online Businesses should double their effort to create the perfect eCommerce checkout experience and improve the conversion rate.
+For online stores, the checkout moment is where the magic happens or falls apart - and eCommerce payment gateways play a big role.
+With almost 70% of online shoppers abandon their cart. eCommerce sites should double their effort to create the perfect checkout experience and improve the conversion rate.
 But...Where to start?

 On this page:

-A seamless checkout process is crucial for e-commerce success, acting as the final gateway between customer intent and completed purchases.
-It directly impacts conversion rates, trust-building, and customer loyalty, with studies showing nearly 70% of online carts abandoned due to checkout friction.
+Checkout process is the most crucial step for every e-commerce store.
+It's impact on conversion rates, trust-building, and customer loyalty, with studies showing nearly 70% of online carts abandoned due to checkout friction.
 Here’s why it matters:

 Critical Checkout Components